riad1302/mysql-replication/README.md

-# MySQL Replication and ProxySQL
+# Laravel MySQL Replication and ProxySQL

 In this documentation, we will cover